 This is where the convenience factor goes to the next level.

 You can embed survey questions directly into emails so that it takes one click for someone to give you feedback.
 You’ve probably seen examples of these surveys before.
-Usually, they come in the form of an NPS(Net Promoter Score) survey – you can see an example of that below.
+Usually, they come in the form of an NPS(Net Promoter Score) survey.

-The cool thing is that the same mechanism that makes NPS surveys work also makes one question surveys work.
+The cool thing is that the same mechanism that makes NPS surveys work also makes one-question surveys work.
 So you ask a question and have a list of answers that are all hyperlinks.
-Here’s an example:

 Then, special tokens automatically capture responses and email addresses when users choose an answer by clicking one of the links.
 It’s so simple, yet so many email marketers don’t even realize this is possible.